X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 SETLFS and SETNAME must be called beforehand.
 A is address of zero page pointer to start address, X = low byte of end address + 1, Y = high byte of end address.
 If C is zero there were no errors; 1 is an error in which case A will have the error

 ---

+#### Function Name: `SETLFS`

+Purpose: Set file parameters
+Call Address: \$FFBA
+Communication Registers: .A, .X, .Y
+Preparatory routines: SETNAM
+Error returns: None
+Registers affected: .A, .X, .Y

+**Description:** Set file parameters typically after calling SETNAM

+A is the logical file number, X is the device number, and Y is the secondary address.

+Since multiple files can be open (with some exceptions), the value of A specifies the file number.
+If only one file is being opened at a time, $01 can be used.

+The device number corresponds to the hardware device where the file lives.
+On the X16,
+$08 would be the SD card.

+The secondary address has some special meanings.
+FILLMEIN

+---